-Now, this is a broad comedy (albeit with huge heart) but Lola Faye doesn't know she's in a comedy; it feels more like a tragedy to her and her reaction must be real.
+Now, this is Daughters is a broad comedy (albeit with huge heart) but Lola Faye doesn't know she's in a comedy; it feels more like a tragedy to her and her reaction must be real.

 One night, I was able to cry by watching the particular and frequent dour downturn of the other actor's mouth, in judgment of my character.
 I focused on that frown of judgment and trying to mentally make it turn up into a smile.
 My body responded by first agitation and then, when all my efforts did not change her, real tears.

 In fact, as I'm thinking about this right now, years after my performance, it caused a sudden jerky, teary and spontaneous gasp when I again tried to mentally move that cruel, condemning frown!
 Use what the other actors in the scene with you so generously provide by their acting choices.
 Hone in on mannerisms and tone.

 Other nights during the production of the play, it may have

 been other things I noticed about my fellow actors that triggered the tears, or a vision of a lone vanilla wafer floating in the toilet surrounded by poop.
 That one brought the sting of tears more than once.
 How very degrading and insulting!
 I've also used pure body sensation, apart from any story, to bring tears.
 For example, I might ask my body to tell me how it would react to an onion being held under my nose.
 The body remembers and, if I'm able to just let my imagination be with that idea, My face will react even if actual tears don't flow and it will be a truthful reaction.

 Creating the Moments Before:

 This brings up another reason some of us have more trouble than others crying on cue.
 It's because we forget to create a memory of what came before.
 Had I not walked myself to an imaginary toilet and witnessed the remains of my precious banana pudding floating there, I would not have had what I needed to be

 convincing in the next scene.
 The audience may not have seen my character find this sacrilege but I, as the character, absolutely had to make it real for myself for them, by making it real for me.

 Each performance, I had to find something that would take my character genuinely through the emotions required, from outrage to devastation .... and still keep it funny to watch and not tragic.
 That's another thing Stephen Tobolowsky taught me....if you get too real, in a comedy, the audience will

 begin to worry about you, and won't laugh.
 You have to stop short of that much reality in a broad comedy like Daughters.